isabella232/kitchen-ci/source/blog/2015-04-28-test-kitchen-1-4-0-release-notes.html.md

 READMORE

 Sitting down?
 Good, this could take a few minutes to read through.
 Today we're releasing version 1.4.0 of Test Kitchen with a little something for everyone.
-We have an aggresively reworked plugin system including 2 new plugin concepts (Transport and Verifiers), improved SSH resiliency when instances are booting, first steps at SSH compression to make converges quicker, better HTTP proxy support, a fully realized Windows story, and more.
+We have an aggressively reworked plugin system including 2 new plugin concepts (Transport and Verifiers), improved SSH resiliency when instances are booting, first steps at SSH compression to make converges quicker, better HTTP proxy support, a fully realized Windows story, and more.

 Let's dig in a little, shall we?